-- 9. Kinship Care: These are services to children, parents and relatives when the child is in the custody of the local department and placed in the home of a relative who is not a licensed foster parent.
-Relative placement is seen as the first alternative permanency plan when reunification with the biological parent is not possible. - 10.
-Services to Families with Children: These services provide time limited assistance to multi problem families in an effort to prevent the kind of family breakdown that may require protective services or out-of-home placement. - 11.
+- 6. Foster Care: These services provide temporary out-of-home placements for children who have been abused, neglected, abandoned or are at high risk of serious harm or dependency and require out-of-home care as a result. - 7.
+Kinship Care: These are services to children, parents and relatives when the child is in the custody of the local department and placed in the home of a relative who is not a licensed foster parent.
+Relative placement is seen as the first alternative permanency plan when reunification with the biological parent is not possible. - 8.
+In-Home Aide Services: These are ancillary services that provide home based assistance to adults with disabilities or families with children served by another social services program such as Social Services to Adults or Child Protective Services. - 9.
 Social Services to Adults: This are case management services designed to assist elderly and disabled adults, aged 18 or older, to obtain needed home and community based long term care services, equipment and programs.